 Sarah Clark McDowell had died in 1892 at the age of 71.
 She was followed shortly after by her daughters, Sarah and Elizabeth.
 William McDowell died in 1900.
 His will was the catalyst for me starting research on my mother’s ancestors.
 My aunt called me to ask if I would be interested in speaking to an Irish cousin in New York about this will.
-It was a surreal moment for me.
 I did get a call shortly after from the cousin, Evelyn, telling me that she had grown up in Dublin and emigrated to New York.
 Eva, her grandmother was my great-aunt.

 That will has a tender spot in my heart.
 There was something about the child-like writing on the envelope and the way it was neatly folded inside.
 The yellow color and the handwriting.
 And the incongruity of the heavy, glossy paper it had been printed on.